ConsnetDeveloperCenter/EinstenRiddles/README.md

     > $ git pull --rebase

-*   Send me a pull request so that your solution is included with the others.
+*   Send a pull request so that your solution is included with the others.
 By doing this you agree that your code may be used by anyone for any purpose.
 If you use someone elses code it will be nice to give him/her credit.